 My recommendations regarding the Security issue :

-Hello, I am the author of this blog about Bangkok.
-Safety depends a lot on your destination; there is a difference between travelling to South America or to Europe.
-Here are some general travel precautions:
+Safety depends a lot on your destination; there is a difference between traveling to South America or to Europe.
+Here are some general travel precautions :

 - I like to put my wallet in the rear pocket of my Jeans, but that’s also a vulnerable location (Indeed, a thief did try to steal my wallet from my rear pocket while I was getting on a bus).
 These days, I divide the content of my wallet in 2 parts.
 The most important items, like credit cards, I put them in a main wallet and I carry the wallet in a front pocket of my Jeans.
 I put items that I can afford to loose like coins and the transport pass, in the rear pocket.
 It is safer this way and also my wallet is not huge anymore.